ryancampbell514/HeatSmoothing/README.md

 #### Certification

+As well as computing the certified $`L_2`$ certified radius, our certification code also computed classification and certification times.
 To certify the baseline and our adveraged models, cd into `certify` and run the following from the command line,
 ```
 python certify.py --data-dir 'WHERE THE DATA IS STORED' --model-dir 'MODEL DIRECTORY' --pth-name 'MODEL PATH.pth.tar'
 ```